Mo Vaughn: Personal life

-In July 1995, Vaughn suffered an eye injury as a result of a fight at a Boston nightclub which caused him to miss two games.
+In July 1995, Vaughn suffered an eye injury from a fight at a Boston nightclub which caused him to miss two games.
 No charges were filed or arrests made.
 In January 1998, Vaughn was arrested and charged with drunk driving after crashing into a disabled car on the side of the road and struggling with field sobriety tests in Norwood, Massachusetts.
 He was ultimately acquitted after a jury trial in March.

-Vaughn is a managing director of OMNI New YorK, LLC, along with Eugene Schneur, which has bought and rehabilitated 1,142 units of distressed housing in the New York metropolitan area.
-The company also manages these properties to provide low cost housing using government tax credits.
-He purchased the Noble Drew Ali Plaza in Brownsville, Brooklyn for $21 million, and plans to add massive security upgrades and renovate it.

-He has also been involved in refurbishing the Whitney Young Manor in Yonkers, New York, a development first constructed by a company owned by his hero Jackie Robinson.
-Besides the New York metropolitan area, his company is also involved in projects in Cheyenne, Miami and Las Vegas and has expressed an interest in Boston.
+Vaughn became involved in various business ventures after his playing career.
+He became a managing director of Omni New York, LLC, which bought and rehabilitated 1,142 units of distressed housing in the New York metropolitan area and manages these properties to provide low cost housing with government tax credits.
+He purchased the Noble Drew Ali Plaza in Brownsville, Brooklyn for $21 million.
+He has also been involved in refurbishing the Whitney Young Manor in Yonkers, New York, a development first constructed by a company owned by fellow baseball player Jackie Robinson.
+Besides the New York metropolitan area, his company is also involved in projects in Cheyenne, Miami and Las Vegas.
+The company bought and refurbished the Sycamore Village complex in Lawrence, Massachusetts, outside Boston, in 2009.
+Vaughn also was the president of a trucking company (Mo Vaughn Transport) in Solon, Ohio.

-In January 2009 it had been reported by WCVB-TV in Boston that Vaughn had recently committed to investing "$6 million in improvements to the 168-unit Sycamore Village complex that will include new appliances and exterior renovations.
-Vaughn said his company does not tolerate guns, drugs and criminal behavior.
-Planning Director Michael Sweeney said Omni's purchase is a 'major reinvestment' in the city" of Lawrence, Massachusetts.

-Vaughn lived in Gates Mills, Ohio, and was the president of a trucking company (Mo Vaughn Transport) in Solon.
 Vaughn sold the company in 2018.

-On April 18, 2013, Vaughn bought an advertisement section of The Boston Globe and used it to salute those involved in helping the victims of the April 15, 2013 Patriots Day Bombing in Boston.
-"You are all heroes in my eyes", wrote Vaughn, "Boston will march on."
+On April 18, 2013, Vaughn bought an advertisement section of The Boston Globe to salute those who helped victims of the 2013 Patriots Day Bombing in Boston.

 Vaughn became eligible for the National Baseball Hall of Fame in 2009.
 75% of the vote was necessary for induction, and 5% was necessary to stay on the ballot.
 He received 1.1% of the vote and dropped off the ballot.